 - Wilbur supports his daughter unconditionally throughout the film.
 He encourages her to try out for the Corny Collins Show, and later when she vents her frustration against the studio for cancelling Negro Day, he advises her not to back down, saying "You can't wait for us old dogs.
 We need to learn new tricks from you."
 In "Timeless to Me", while mostly a love song between Wilbur and Edna, Wilbur also expresses pride in their daughter in the line, "And we got a kid who's blowing the lid of the Turnblad family tree!"

 - The 1988 movie also shows the whole family dynamic between Wilbur, Edna and Tracy, after she gets in the Corny Collins show.
 Her family is really supportive of her all the way up to the end when she had to be freed from the reformatory to get her crown back from Amber in the Miss Auto Show '63.

 - Meta example: The 2007 version of Hairspray was Nikki Blonsky's debut as a professional actress, and she was pretty nervous about meeting some of the other, more big-name actors, particularly John Travolta.
 But when she first arrived at the studio and finally met him in person, Travolta held out his arms to her and said "Come to Mama!"

 - Most everything Corny Collins does in the finale, from knowing little Inez' name to being happy to see Tracy to bringing Maybelle up on stage and telling her: "This is your moment".

 - The fact that he could rattle off that tiny, tiny loophole off the top of his head gives the distinct impression that he's been looking for a way to integrate the show for a long time.

-- "No, Velma.
+- "Not a chance, Velma.
 This is the future."
 One of the most uplifting Shut Up, Hannibals! ever.